mcosovic/JuliaGrid.jl/docs/src/examples/acStateEstimation.md

 ---

 ##### Current Magnitude Measurements
-Finally, current magnitude measurements need to be defined at `Branch 1` for both the from-bus and to-bus ends.
-Here, we assume these values are known in advance and provide them directly to the functions:
+Finally, we define current magnitude measurements at both ends of `Branch 1`.
+Here, we assume these values are known in advance and pass them directly to the functions:
 ```@example acStateEstimation
 @ammeter(statusFrom = 0, statusTo = 0)